Free & open source — Apache 2.0

 Start the daemon

 Runs an HTTP API on localhost.
-Manages VM lifecycle, networking, and storage.
+Manages machine lifecycle, networking, and storage.

 instant